 Ford Fund grant helps fuel medical delivery system in India

 CHENGALPATTU, India— The COVID-19 pandemic has exposed vulnerabilities in communities around the world, from shortages of personal protective equipment to shortfalls in testing.
-The Enactus student team at the SRM Institute of Management Studies in India has been focusing its work on the delivery challenges facing businesses across the country with special attention to pharmaceutical and medical supplies.
+The Enactus student team at the SRM IST, Chenna in India has been focusing its work on the delivery challenges facing businesses across the country with special attention to pharmaceutical and medical supplies.
 The effort, called Project Flylife, earned the team a grant in the Ford Fund COVID-19 College Challenge.

 Enactus SRM is a club consisting mostly of engineering students.
 It was one of 14 student teams from nine countries awarded grants for local projects linked to the fight against COVID-19.
 The winning teams from Brazil, Egypt, Eswatini, Ghana, India, Kenya, South Africa, the United Kingdom and United States were selected from more than 150 applications submitted by students with Enactus, an international network of young leaders dedicated to making the world a better place.

-"Working with small businesses across India we came to identify logistics as a persistent problem because of the undesirable offerings and extremely high fees, even before the onset of COVID-19," said Manas Tuteja, student, Enactus SRM Institute of Management Studies.
+"Working with small businesses across India we came to identify logistics as a persistent problem because of the undesirable offerings and extremely high fees, even before the onset of COVID-19," said Manas Tuteja, student, Enactus SRM.
 "The pandemic, we believe, has posed a greater challenge to an already fragile service sector.
 It has majorly disrupted all supply chains, compelling organizations globally to change their business models to fit new constraints."

 During the COVID-19 pandemic online sales of medicine have risen sharply despite unreliable delivery services.
 The Enactus SRM team is developing a purpose-oriented drone made for hospitals, emergency response and e-Pharmacies.
-Enactus SRM, with assistance from the university's Copter Research Club, expects the drone delivery system to be 90-percent automated and operated by a two-member crew that will deliver pharmaceuticals to customer doorsteps.
+Enactus SRM, with assistance from Team SPARS, the university’s unmanned aerial vehicle (UAV) research club, expects the drone delivery system to be 90-percent automated and operated by a two-member crew that will deliver pharmaceuticals to customer doorsteps.

 "Safe delivery of pharmaceuticals and medical supplies has become a 'super essential service' for survival, especially for COVID-19 positive, asymptomatic patients and individuals with co-morbidities," added Tuteja.
 "It feels good to do one's bit and join in the effort of combatting the virus."